dream-horizon-org/raven-panel/docs/docs/development/deployment.md

 |:--------|:------------|
 | `NEXT_PUBLIC_SYSTEM_PROPERTIES_URL` | System properties service URL |

 **Note:** System properties define global attributes that are included with every event.
-If not configured, the application will fall back to using `NEXT_PUBLIC_EVENT_URL` (both typically use the Concord service base URL).
+If not configured, the application will use only the properties specific to that event.

 **Expected API Response Format:**